Best Soap Molds of 2023! Listed are the best silicone and wood molds, with all the pros and cons plus great tips and tutorials on how to use them.

 Cons: some molds will slightly bow outward when filled, cold process soap can display bubbles when too hot, insulates cold process soap poorly in order to gel

-All silicone molds on this list are made of high-quality, food-grade silicone and are cold and heat resistant.
+When shopping for a new silicone mold, look for high-quality, food-grade silicone that is cold and heat-resistant.
 They're suitable for melt and pour and cold process soap.

 Tips for Using Cold Process Soap in Silicone Molds